-Prep AVCTL I Week 11 Recap
+Prep AVCTL I Week 11 recap

 DERBY

-The Panther football team advanced to the 2nd round of the Class 6A playoffs Friday with a 62-7 victory against AVCTL I rival Campus.
-The Panthers will host Junction City in the second round Friday night. … The Lady Panther volleyball team finished the 2024 season with a 11-24 record. … The Panther soccer team finished the season with a 10-7-0 record.
+The Panther football team kept its season alive and remained undefeated Friday night with a 42-14 victory against Junction City.
+The Panthers will host Wichita East Friday night in the third round of the Class 6A playoffs. … The Lady Panther volleyball team finished the season with an 11-24, 5-7 record and was 5th in the AVCTL I. … The Panther soccer team finished the season with a 10-7, 3-3 record and finished 4th in the AVCTL I.

 HUTCHINSON

-The Salt Hawk football team advanced to the second round of the Class 5A playoffs Friday night with a 42-7 victory against Salina South.
-The Salt Hawks will host Liberal in the 2nd round Friday night. … The Lady Salt Hawk volleyball team finished the 2024 season with a 18-17 record. … The Sat Hawk soccer team finished the season with a 9-3 record.
+The Salt Hawk football team kept its 2024 season alive Friday night with a 33-13 victory against Liberal.
+The Salt Hawks will host Hays Friday night in the third round of the Class 5A playoffs. … The Lady Salt Hawk volleyball team finished the 2024 season with a 18-17, 4-8 record and finished 6th in the AVCTL I. … The Salt Hawk soccer team finished the season with a 10-4-2, 4-2-0 record and was third in the AVCTL I.

 MAIZE

-The Eagle football team advanced to the second round of the Class 6A playoffs Friday night with a 37-21 victory against Washburn Rural.
-The Eagles will play at Manhattan on Friday night in the second round. … The Lady Eagle volleyball team finished the 2024 season with a 16-18 record. … The Eagle soccer team finished the season with a 4-11 record.
+The Eagle football team saw its season come to an end Fridy when it lost 49-0 against Manhattan.
+The Eagles finished the 2024 season with a 5-5, 4-2 record and was third in the AVCTL I. … The Lady Eagle volleyball team finished with a 16-18, 5-7 record and was 4th in the AVCTL I. … The Eagle soccer team finished the season with an 4-11-2, 1-4-1 record and was 6th in the AVCTL I.

 MAIZE SOUTH